zwbetz-gh/zwbetz/content/blog/cajun-ninjas-pastalaya-recipe/index.md

 1. After 10 minutes, remove the sausage with a slotted spoon into the same bowl
 1. Add the onion, bell pepper, green onion, celery, garlic, cajun seasoning, and beef cubes
 1. Sauté until completely soft, roughly 30 minutes
-1. Add the water, cream of chicken, hot sauce, and kitchen boquet.
+1. Add the water, cream of chicken, hot sauce, and kitchen bouquet.
 Raise the heat
 1. When the soup has blended, add the pasta and meat back in.
 Mix well
 1. Once everything is mixed nicely, press down on the top so that all pasta is covered by liquid
 1. Bring the mix to a boil.
 Once boiling, cover, turn the fire off, and put the pot in the oven